markwinter/orderbook-rust-itch/README.md

 # orderbook-rust

 An OrderBook for Nasdaq Itch.
 This is for an infinite L2 book.
-If we only cared about say 100 price levels, swap the Vecs for fixed arrays.
+If we only cared about some number of price levels, swap the Vecs for fixed arrays.
+If price levels are fixed, consider using price as an index into the array for free sorting.

 ## Bench